-We wanted to put together a review of the Disney+ (Disney Plus) that answers any question one may have about the new streaming service.
-This guide covers:
+We wanted to put together a review of the Disney+ (Disney Plus) that answers any question one may have about the streaming service, and see if Disney+ is worth the price.

 What is Disney+